What is Data Management Platform (DMP) and How Does It Work

 Modern DMP’s are required to process millions upon millions of events in a short time span.
 Just think about that number — it is ridiculous.
 And it takes a significant computational capacity and very flexible scalability to make it all click.

 But first, let’s sort things out.

 Data Management Platform (DMP for short) is a type of centralized tech platform that gathers data from a set of sources, segments it to predetermined categories, and further transfers in order to attain certain goals of a marketing campaign.

 To put it simply, the Data Management Platform is one of the foundations of Ad Tech operation.
 It is one big dashboard of tools that gives you the big picture of what is going on with your efforts and provides instruments to turn the tide to your benefit.

 DMP control panel is basically a war room where you can check the status of the situation and plan your next moves.

 The primary purpose of DMP in Ad Tech operation is to keep a firm grasp on the proceedings of the campaign.
-Use of information gathered by Data Management Platform provides an additional agility to the Ad Tech operation — it improves the definition of the target audience and subsequent ad distribution.
+The use of information gathered by the Data Management Platform provides additional agility to the Ad Tech operation — it improves the definition of the target audience and subsequent ad distribution.

-That gives marketers an agility in adjusting the campaign as it goes on according to the target audience reactions.
+That gives marketers agility in adjusting the campaign as it goes on according to the target audience’s reactions.

 Here’s what Data Management Platform can handle: